Ahmad-Alanati/Technical-Task/README.md

     - **Form**: `SignUpForm`
     - **Success Redirect**: After successful registration, it will send the user to the login page.
     - **Functions**:
-        - form_valid: It checks if the provided email already exists in the database.
+        - form_valid: It checks if the provided email exists in the database.
 If it does, it adds an error message to the form.
 Upon successful registration, the user is logged in and redirected to the home page.

 2. CustomLoginView:
     - **Purpose**: This view provides a custom login page.
     - **Template**: `login.html`
     - **Form**: `SignUpForm`
-    - **Success Redirect**: After successful login, users are redirected to the home page.
+    - **Success Redirect**: Users are redirected to the home page after successful login.
     - **Authentication Form**: It uses Django's `AuthenticationForm` for user login.

 3. HomeView: